Confidence through ongoing

 Brain Res Bull.
 152 Oct 2019, pages 236-245

-Study 1: 7-point ADAS-Cog improvement in treatment group
+Study 1: 6+-point ADAS-Cog improvement in treatment group

 Why It Matters: From Synapse to Society

-By improving cognitive function, VGuard aims to reduce caregiver burden, delay institutionalization, and empower families to preserve quality of life
+By improving cognitive function, Vguard aims to reduce caregiver burden, delay institutionalization, and empower families to preserve the quality of life.

 Publications